 Most people know if you expose an air temperature sensor to the sun, the resulting radiative heating will introduce large errors.
-So how can the economical ATMOS 41’s new, non-radiation-shielded air temperature sensor technology be more accurate than typical radiation-shielded sensors?
+So how can the economical ATMOS 41 all-in-one weather station‘s new, non-radiation-shielded air temperature sensor technology be more accurate than typical radiation-shielded sensors?

 About the Speaker